 I have received quite a few people asking.
 The pollen is yellow.

+A quick reminder!
 The goldenrod flower is yellow/golden and not green.
 It is NOT ragweed.
 The pictures below will help you identify goldenrod.
 Look at those leaves, too.

 Hopefully, I've shown you the differences between goldenrod and two types of ragweed!
-Keep in mind that there are different varieties of both plants, but, my pictures should be a good guide.
-Remember, look at the leaves, that should be your best indication that the plant is ragweed and which kind of ragweed.
-And remember the flower of ragweed is that boring green spike, not a pretty yellow!
+Remember that both plants have different varieties, but my pictures should be a good guide.
+Remember, look at the leaves.
+That should be your best indication that the plant is ragweed and which kind of ragweed.
+And remember, the flower of ragweed is that boring green spike, not a pretty yellow!

-**Below you will find some of the original ragweed pictures and commentary from when I originally wrote this post.
+**Below are some of the original ragweed pictures and commentary from when I originally wrote this post in 2014.
 I have found some folks like me to keep the original pictures and information during updates.

-The first two pictures are of ragweed growing in really bright, sunny conditions (side of the road, between the road and the sidewalk.
+The first two pictures are of ragweed growing in really bright, sunny conditions (on the side of the road, between the road and the sidewalk.